baiyunhui123/baiyunhui123.github.io/_pages/about.md

 I'm part of the interdisciplinary research group of [Meaning at Maryland](https://sites.google.com/umd.edu/meaning-at-maryland/home), where I'm also currently the web manager.

-Feel free to reach out to me at [ybai1238@umd.edu](ybai1238@umd.edu).
+Feel free to reach out to me at ybai1238@umd.edu.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.